cs3org/reva/README.md

 $ cmd/revad/revad --version
 ```

-You can also read the [build from sources guide](https://reva.link/docs/getting-started/build-reva/) and the [setup tutorial](https://github.com/cs3org/reva/blob/master/docs/content/en/docs/tutorials/setup-tutorial.md).
+You can also read the [build from sources guide](https://github.com/cs3org/reva/wiki/build-reva) and the [setup tutorial](https://github.com/cs3org/reva/wiki/setup-tutorial).

-## Contributing: Run tests
+### Run tests

 To run unit tests do:
 `make test-go`

-To run GRPC integration tests do:
+To run gRPC integration tests do:
 `make test-integration`
 You can get more verbose output with `ginkgo -v -r tests/integration/`.